stankyBagel42/CSSeniorProject/User_Guide/41_TheTeams.md

 Nature: Bold (+ Def, - Atk)
 > Ah, my main Gyarados counter, and the reason I don't lose to last Pokemon <stat-upper that can block toxic in some way>.
 Also the best answer to Baton Pass chains.
 > Grass Knot obviously works to stop Gyarados(it does about 40% to it, so a 2HKO if it's hit by Stealth Rock, 3HKO otherwise).
 Meanwhile, the only way Gyarados is hurting Celebi at all is with Ice Fang.
 If it has DD and Ice Fang, then it lacks EQ, meaning Tentacruel can come in and use Hidden Power Electric for ~50% damage, or it lacks Waterfall, meaning Skarmory has some fun with Brave Bird, or maybe it lacks Taunt, meaning Skarmory can still Roost and Whirlwind, or, as an absolute last resort, Blissey can Toxic.
 Grass Knot also covers Tyranitar somewhat, and does a surprising amount of damage to Spiritomb (I don't know about Dusknoir because it's not as common).
 Celebi with Grass Knot laughs in the face of Hippowdon and Swampert, too.
 > Perish Song works as pseudo-phazing, stops BP chains (unless they catch on and Baton Pass Ingrain to Mr. Mime, I guess, but if you got Toxic Spikes down, even that won't fly), and infuriates anything Umbreon tries to pull off.
-U-Turn lets you switch out and see who they are replacing when they're leaving for fear of Perish Song, and keeps the aforementioned Umbreon from trapping you.
-I'm still waiting for the day I use U-Turn on the final turn of Perish Song, but they switch to Garchomp, and Sand Veil causes U-Turn to miss, so I end up dying to my own trap.
+U-turn lets you switch out and see who they are replacing when they're leaving for fear of Perish Song, and keeps the aforementioned Umbreon from trapping you.
+I'm still waiting for the day I use U-turn on the final turn of Perish Song, but they switch to Garchomp, and Sand Veil causes U-turn to miss, so I end up dying to my own trap.
 > The purpose of the EVs is as follows: maximize HP to maximize overall defenses.
 32 Speed beats even Jolly Tyranitar, 216 Def with Bold gives me the extra point, and then I put the rest in Special Defense to take Ice Beams slightly better.
 > This dude, like the rest of my team members, has an awesome nickname, as well.